catarse/catarse/DEV_DOCKER.md

 Catarse uses PostgreSQL 9.4:
 `docker run -p 5432:5432 --name catarse_pg -d postgres:9.4`
-This will download and run a container with the postgres 9.4 image (for more configurations on Postgres take a look on https://hub.docker.com/_/postgres/).
+This will download and run a container with the postgres 9.4 image (for more Postgres configurations take a look at https://hub.docker.com/_/postgres/).

 Creating database:
 `docker run -it --rm --link catarse_pg:postgres postgres:9.4 createdb catarse_development -h postgres -U postgres`